LCA-CI-builds-repair/scrapy/docs/topics/exporters.rst

    :synopsis: Item Exporters

-Once you have scraped your items, you often want to persist or export those items, to use the data in some other application.
+Once you have scraped your items, you often want to persist or export those items, to use the data in some other appli        all items in the same line with no indentation
+      * ``indent<=0`` each item on its own line, no indentation
+      * ``indent>0`` each item on its own line, indented with the provided numeric valueon.
 That is, after all, the whole purpose of the scraping process.

 For this purpose Scrapy provides a collection of Item Exporters for different